klzgrad/naiveproxy/README.md

 ./get-clang.sh
 ./build.sh
 ```
 The scripts download tools from Google servers with curl.
-If there is trouble try to set a proxy environment variable for curl, e.g. `export ALL_PROXY=socks5h://127.0.0.1:1080`.
+You may need to set a proxy environment variable for curl, e.g. `export ALL_PROXY=socks5h://127.0.0.1:1080`.

 ## FAQ